 Aloe Vera

 Typically kept as a houseplant year-round, Aloe Vera’s not completely poisonous for your pet.
-But it can cause diarrhoea if eaten in large amounts.
+But it can cause diarrhoea if eaten in large amounts, so it's best to avoid keeping it or keep it out of reach.

 Azaleas/Rhododendrons

 All members of the Rhododendron species contain grayanotoxins.
-This causes vomiting, diarrhoea and general weakness in your pet.
-In the absolute worst-case scenario, severe azalea poisoning can be deadly.
+This can cause vomiting, diarrhoea and general weakness in your pet.

 Chrysanthemums